 Why the UAE Is Attractive for Property Financing

 The UAE is one of the few global markets where foreign nationals can both own property and access mortgage financing.
 In many countries, non-residents face strict limitations or are excluded entirely from bank financing.
+In the UAE:- Freehold ownership is allowed in designated areas

 - Mortgage laws are clearly regulated